An old, rusty refrigerator standing next to a bicycle leaning against a wooden fence with a rusted metal and wood background and a clear blue sky.

 Poor Self-Catering

 Asunción has a small but genuine organic and vegan café scene around Villa Morra.
-The distinctive challenge here: even the national bread (chipa) and corn cake (sopa paraguaya) contain eggs and cheese as essential ingredients, not optional additions — there is no vegan version of these staples.
+The distinctive challenge here: even the national bread (chipa) and corn cake (sopa paraguaya) contain eggs and cheese as essential ingredients, not optional additions.
+There is no vegan version of these staples.

 🇿🇼